Skip to content

 Temporal context: when a filing gets amended, both the original and amendment are preserved with their dates.
 Decisions made before the amendment can be explained in context.

 Documentation: extraction methodology is versioned and timestamped.
-Known limitations — parsing edge cases, formatting anomalies, missing tables — are captured in metadata.
+Known limitations, including parsing edge cases, formatting anomalies, and missing tables, are captured in metadata.

-This is what DealCharts runs on — 1,185 deals, 7,385 charts, every number traceable.
+This is what DealCharts runs on: 1,185 deals, 7,385 charts, every number traceable.
 It took time to build.
-But once the pattern was established, adding new datasets became dramatically faster.
+Once the pattern was established, adding new datasets became dramatically faster.
 The assessment work compounds.

 After running these for a while, the findings tend to cluster:

-"Our data is structured — for humans."
-The schema is well-designed for SQL queries.
-But an agent can't traverse entity relationships without someone writing the joins.
+"Our data is structured for humans."
+The schema is well-designed for SQL queries, but an agent cannot traverse entity relationships without someone writing the joins.
 Fix: encode relationships explicitly, or build a graph layer.

-"The methodology is documented — in Confluence."
-Documentation exists but isn't connected to the data.
+"The methodology is documented in Confluence."
+Documentation exists but is not connected to the data.
 When the methodology changes, the data and the docs drift apart.
 Fix: embed methodology metadata in the pipeline output, version it with the data.

 We run AI readiness assessments as half-day workshops.
-Bring the data team, bring the use case, and we'll trace the data chain together — live, on your actual data.
+Bring the data team and the use case.
+We trace the data chain together on your actual data.
 By the end, you have a scored assessment, a gap map, and a prioritized list of what to fix.

 The assessment itself takes a few hours.
 The value is knowing exactly where your data breaks before you discover it six months into an AI project.